Narayana-Rao/polsartools/docs/paper/paper.md

 ## I/O

-The PolSAR data are, in general, distributed in either raw binary with metadata, HDF5, or TIFF with metadata formats.
-The current implementation of `polsartools` supports all three input data formats, which are sensor-specific, and extracts any of the polarimetric matrix elements $S2,~Sxy,~C4,~T4,~C3,~T3,~C2,~T2$.
+The PolSAR data are generally distributed in raw binary with metadata, HDF5, or TIFF with metadata formats.
+Current implementation of `polsartools` supports all three input data formats, which are sensor-specific, and extracts any of the polarimetric matrix elements $S2,~Sxy,~C4,~T4,~C3,~T3,~C2,~T2$.
 By default, the output data format is set to the widely used GeoTiff format with optional arguments for Cloud Optimized Geotiff (COG).
 It also supports raw binary format as output for better compatibility with other software like PolSARpro.

-For the analysis functions, the default output is the plot display and returns the axis handle for further manipulation.
-Additionally, a plot name argument `pname` can be provided to export the default output to a `.png` or any other matplotlib compatible output extension with `dpi=300`.
+For the analysis functions, the default output is to display a plot, and returns the axis handle for further manipulation.
+Additionally, a plot name argument `pname` can be provided to export the default output to a `.png` or any other [matplotlib](https://matplotlib.org/)-compatible output extension.

 ## Tutorials and docs

 The `polsartools` package is structured in a modular way for efficiency.
-Following is the list of main and submodules in the package.
+The main and submodules of the package are listed below.

 - `sensors`: handles importing the PolSAR data from different sensors and extracting the PolSAR matrices
 - `preprocess`: includes preprocessing and preparing the data for Polarimetric functions
 - `polsar`: consists of core polarimetric functions with submodules for different PolSAR forms as listed below
   - `fp` full/quad polarimetry functions module
   - `cp` compact or hybrid polarimetry functions module
   - `dxp` dual cross-polarimetry functions module
   - `dcp` dual co-polarimetry functions module
   - `others` other miscellaneous polarimetry functions module
 - `analysis`: consists of analysis functions
 - `utils`: extra utilities and helper functions

 Although the functions can be accessed through each module (E.g., `polsartools.sensors.sensor_name.data_format(*args)`), for easy usage, all functions are given unique identifiers such that these functions can be directly accessed from the parent package.
 For example, `polsartools.example_function(*args)`.

-A comprehensive collection of Jupyter notebooks for each sensor-specific data processing and other polarimetric functionalities is provided in the polsartools-tutorials git repository: [https://github.com/Narayana-Rao/polsartools-tutorials](https://github.com/Narayana-Rao/polsartools-tutorials).
+A detailed documentation of all the functions is available at: [polsartools.readthedocs.io](https://polsartools.readthedocs.io/en/latest/).
+Additionally, a collection of Jupyter notebooks for each sensor-specific data processing and other polarimetric functionalities is provided in the polsartools-tutorials git repository: [https://github.com/Narayana-Rao/polsartools-tutorials](https://github.com/Narayana-Rao/polsartools-tutorials).

-A detailed documentation of all the available functions is available at: [polsartools.readthedocs.io](https://polsartools.readthedocs.io/en/latest/).

 <!--
 # Acknowledgements
 The author would like to  -->

 # References